siddi582/GDPPredictor/README.md

 # PfizerFinalProject-

 # Overview:
-World Health Organisation(WHO) has consulted with a team of Data Analyst and We have been lucky to be chosen amongst the entire list of candidates.
+World Health Organisation(WHO) has consulted with a team of Data Analysts and We have been lucky to be chosen amongst the entire list of candidates.
 WHO is looking for investing in developing countries, who have tremendously suffered through Covid-19.
-What they want from our team is present data in a way that it can imulsify the investors to help aiding the victim countries.
+What they want from our team is to present data in a way that it can intice the investors and donors to help aiding the victim countries.
-We as a team, would work on the Data set, to create clean and understandable visuals for the investors.
+We as a team, would work on the Data set, to create clean and understandable visuals for the investors and create a comparative study between developed and developing countries.

 # Tools:
 - Python for (ETL)